 Fort Wayne Dance Collective believes strongly in the concept of helping others achieve health and wellness through movement and rhythm and offers alternative approaches to taking care of one’s self.
 FWDC offers classes both on and off-site that empower people to actively participate in their personal health and well-being and educates students on the body’s abilities to be self-aware, self-maintaining, self-healing and self-improving.

-The Fort Wayne Dance Collective currently offers the following classes and programs:
+The Fort Wayne Dance Collective currently offers classes and programs including:

-The Fort Wayne Dance Collective also offers a variety of Senior programming at locations such as: Parkview Center for Healthy Living locations, Parkview Senior Wellness Center, Lutheran Life Villages at Birchwood.
+The Fort Wayne Dance Collective also offers a variety of Senior programming at locations such as: Parkview Center for Healthy Living locations, Parkview Senior Wellness Center, Lutheran Life Villages locations, Coventry Meadows, and Evergreen Villages.

-Dance for Parkinson’s Disease/Dance for Seniors: This class is designed for anyone who is challenged by mobility and has a desire to become more in tune with their movement.
+Dance for Parkinson’s Disease/Happy Chair Dancing: This class is designed for anyone who is challenged by mobility and has a desire to become more in tune with their movement.
 Simple combinations and relaxation will increase your energy level and self-image.
 FWDC currently teaches Dance for Parkinson’s Disease/Dance for Seniors classes for the local Parkinson’s support group as well as others challenged by limited mobility.
 These classes are based off of the Mark Morris Dance Group Dance for PD® program from New York, NY.

 Feldenkrais: Awareness Through Movement® (ATM): In Feldenkrais Awareness Through Movement® classes, people engage in precisely structured movement explorations that involve thinking, sensing, moving and imagining.
 The lessons consist of comfortable, easy movements that gradually evolve into movements of greater range and complexity.
 Participants move with greater ease, have less pain and develop healthy movement patterns.